 Sometimes a Great Notion 1971 DVD (Region 1 - Playable in North America - The US, Canada, Mexico, etc.) Widescreen.
 Beautiful print.
+New - temporary - reduced price.

 Paul Newman made his second directorial outing in the sweeping saga, Sometimes a Great Notion.
 Based on the best-selling novel by Ken Kesey, about a two-fisted Oregon lumber family, the story focuses on a family that bucks their close-knit timber community in order to deliver a shipment of logs in defiance of a strike.
 In the process, one man is killed, the family patriarch Henry (Henry Fonda) is injured, and the eldest son Hank (Paul Newman) almost loses his wife (Lee Remick) to his half brother (Michael Sarrazin).